-Freshman Research & Writing Course Description: This portion of the course is WRITING INTENSIVE, and designed to help students master the writing and analysis skills necessary to succeed on the high school level.
-It is paired with Freshman English 9, with study in one course complimenting the study in the other.
+This WRITING INTENSIVE course is designed to help students master the writing and analysis skills necessary to succeed at the high school level.
+The course is paired with Freshman English 9, with study in one course complimenting the study in the other.
 Students will be expected to master critical reading skills and apply these skills to unfamiliar non-fiction pieces.
-Students will write extensively, learning to develop an essay, design a thesis statement, begin to master self revision, participate in peer editing, research a topic, synthesize source material and properly document sources utilizing MLA style (summarizing, paraphrasing, quoting, in-line citations, works cited/works consulted).
-Students will be introduced to a variety of modes of writing, and will be expected to produce their own pieces in response to the course readings as well as readings in the paired English course.
+Students will write extensively, learning to develop an essay, design a thesis statement, begin to master self-revision, participate in peer editing, research a topic, synthesize source material, and properly document sources utilizing MLA style (summarizing, paraphrasing, quoting, in-line citations, works cited/works consulted).
+Students will be introduced to a variety of modes of writing and will be expected to produce their own pieces in response to the course readings as well as readings in the paired English course.
 The following types of writing will be examined and produced throughout the course: personal narrative, descriptive essay, analytical essay, research essay, essay utilizing classification and example, essay using process analysis, comparison/contrast essay, essay by definition, cause/effect essay, and argumentative/persuasive essay.
 Students will also practice public speaking skills, examining famous historical speeches as models.
 Grammatical skills will be addressed and remediated as necessary through the writing process.

-English 9/RESEARCH AND WRITING Full Year Block.
-1 Unit English Reg /1 Unit Elective
+ENGLISH 9/RESEARCH AND WRITING WITH READING CONCENTRATION

+Full Year Block, 1 Unit English 9/1 Unit Research and Writing